makekryl/vanadium/README.md

 - If dynamic memory allocation is unavoidable, memory should be allocated in bulk and reused as much as possible
 - Lambdas are useful: prefer consuming results via callbacks rather than returning dynamically allocated collections, especially when not all results are needed
 - Caching is not always beneficial, especially when it increases memory usage

+And as general coding guidelines:

 - Inline small functions by placing them in headers, but keep larger ones in source files to avoid slowing down build times
-- Parameterize functions at hot paths at compile time using `if constexpr` and pass configuration via compile-time structs injected as template arguments
+- Parameterize functions at hot paths at compile time by passing configuration via compile-time structs injected as template arguments - passing structs with designated field initializers is much more readable than passing as regular positional template arguments

 ## Acknowledgements